-The panel felt they would know how to make a complaint based on the information provided on the posters and would know how long the process would take.
+The panel felt they would know how to make a complaint based on the information provided on the posters, however they would not know how long the process would take as timescales were not displayed.

 There was nothing to indicate that the posters are available in any other format such as another language or braille.